vpavlenko/web-2024-template/README.md

 You may also do it from GitHub Desktop.

-If you're lost, open a Terminal, press Cmd+K (Ctrl+K) and describe what you want from Git in plain English.
+If you're lost, open a Terminal, press `Cmd/Ctrl+K` and describe what you want from Git in plain English.

 ## Deploy